cpit252-fall-24-IT2/Project-Smart-Ride/README.md

 ###  API used
 - we used jxmapviewer2 for the map in the app
--we used twilio for the SMS handling
+- we used twilio for the SMS handling

 ## Contributors
-Mohammed Serajuldeen
+- Mohammed Serajuldeen
-Umar Musa Jega
+- Umar Musa Jega